AMOS-experiment/SILIA/README.md

 ## Examples/Tutorial

 For a tutorial on how to use the software, look at the jupyter notebook in the 'Example/' directory.
-In the notebook, we simulate a dataset but the data inputs can be readings from any experimental device or even old video given that they are formatted the correct way.
+In the examples, we simulate a dataset but the data inputs can be readings from any experimental device or even old video given that they are formatted the correct way.

 ## Testing